Brian Billick: Head coach

 Billick led the Ravens to a 10-6 record in 2001 and a victory over the Miami Dolphins in the Wild Card Round before losing to their division rivals, the Pittsburgh Steelers in the Divisional Round.
 Baltimore finished 7-9 and missed the playoffs in 2002, but bounced back in 2003 with a 10–6 record and the franchise's first division title; the key game of this season was a 44-41 overtime win over the Seattle Seahawks in which the Ravens scored 20 unanswered points from the 10:14 mark of the fourth quarter through overtime; the win launched the then 5-5 Ravens into the division title.
 The Ravens lost to the Tennessee Titans, 20-17, in the Wild Card Round of the playoffs.

 The Ravens missed the playoffs in 2004 with a 9-7 record and in 2005 with a 6-10 record before bouncing back in the 2006 season.
 Billick fired offensive coordinator Jim Fassel on October 17, 2006, assuming the role for the remainder of the season, as the Ravens earned a franchise best 13-3 record, won the AFC North, and earned the first playoff bye in team history.
 Baltimore, however, lost to the eventual Super Bowl XLI champion Indianapolis Colts, 15-6, in the Divisional Round.

 Billick was fired on December 31, 2007, one day after the conclusion of a 5-11 season punctuated by a Week 15 22-16 overtime loss to the previously winless Miami Dolphins at Dolphin Stadium on December 16.
 He was succeeded by John Harbaugh on January 19, 2008.

 For his contributions to the organization, including leading them to their first Super Bowl victory, Billick would eventually be inducted into the Baltimore Ravens Ring of Honor on September 29, 2019.

 Billick's 85 victories were the most in Ravens history until 2015 when John Harbaugh surpassed him with his 86th win.

 Post-NFL career

 Billick coached the Team Kai squad of college football all-stars in the 2022 Hula Bowl, winning the game, 21–20.
 He was later hired as an offensive analyst and advisor to the head coach for the Arizona State Sun Devils football program.
 Billick returned to coach Team Kai in the 2023 Hula Bowl, which his team again won.
+In 2026, he participated in The American Bowl as coach of the Guardians.